HITS-AIN/GPCC.jl/README.md

   <img src=simulateddata.png>
 </p>

-A figure, like the one above, should show up displaying simulated light curves.
+A figure like the one above should show up displaying simulated light curves.

 It is important to note how the simulated data are organised because function `gpcc` expects the data passed to it to be organised in the exact same way.
 First of all, we note that all three returned outputs are vectors whose elements are vectors (i.e. arrays of arrays) and  that they share the same size: